 When Be More Than a Bystander launched in 2011, the four main components of the program were to develop a broad public awareness campaign featuring BC Lions players, develop a curriculum and teaching materials for a school program and train BC Lions to deliver in-person presentations in schools throughout BC, deliver training to football coaches in the province on how to talk to kids about violence against women and respectful relationships, and create a film that would appeal to youth with positive messaging that it is ‘cool’ to respect women and the importance of bystanders speaking up to prevent violence against women and girls.

 Since its inception, this initiative has continuously gained momentum and broadened its audience.
-Now in its fifth year, the publicity reach of this program is conservatively estimated to be in excess of 357 million impressions, it has won several awards, been highlighted in a global session at the United Nations in New York, and been directly responsible for a number of spin-off campaigns across Canada that include the Winnipeg Blue Bombers and Football Saskatchewan.
+Now in its sixth year, publicity impressions are conservatively estimated to be in the hundreds of millions, it has won several awards, been highlighted in a global session at the United Nations in New York, and was directly responsible for a number of spin-off campaigns across Canada that include the Winnipeg Blue Bombers and Football Saskatchewan.
 In August 2015, the groundwork laid by this initiative led to the development of the Canadian Football League’s Policy on Violence Against Women, a policy that applies to all CFL players, coaches, officials, executives and staff across Canada.
-The highly successful youth education component connected BC Lions spokespersons in-person with close to 80,000 students throughout British Columbia in the first four years through in-school presentations.
-Additional special events like youth conferences bring the total audience reached in-person to more than 85,000.
+The highly successful youth education component connected BC Lions spokespersons in-person with more than 80,000 students throughout British Columbia in the first six years through in-school presentations.
+Additional special events like youth conferences bring the total audience reached in-person close to 100,000.

 In light of the huge positive response Be More Than a Bystander is receiving, it is clear that the idea of engaging men and boys as allies to prevent violence against women and girls is an idea whose time has come.